VSecDK/vsec.dk/_posts/2022-04-02-community-spotlight-christian-henriksen.md

   - Community
 ---

-***This is the first community spotlight, which is a series of articles highlighting people that take part the local Danish non-profit Infosec communities/organizations in Denmark.***
+***This is the first community spotlight, which is a series of articles highlighting people that take part in the local Danish non-profit Infosec communities/organisations in Denmark.***

 ## Tell us a little about yourself, work, background and why you got interested in information security
 My name is Christian Henriksen, and I graduated from Aalborg University with a BSc.
 In Information Technology in 2020.